 Adobo seasoning is first and foremost salty and savory since it’s a seasoning salt.
 But it’s also herbaceous, warm, earthy, bold, and robust without being overpowering.
 Make it spicy by adding chili powder and cayenne pepper.

-This Dry Adobo Seasoning recipe isn't authentic; more like authentic-adjacent and calls for cayenne and chili powder to add a bit of heat.
+This Dry Adobo Seasoning recipe isn't authentic; it is more like authentic-adjacent and calls for cayenne and chili powder to add a bit of heat.
 You can leave the cayenne out if you wish.

 You could also try mixing this recipe up with the following herbs and spices.
 Add some dried citrus zest to the mix for seafood applications, or accentuate smoky flavors with paprika when grilling.